yosoypollito/evalart-home-assigment/README.md

 I wanted to preserve the structure of the page, but focus on improving the space, readability, and user experience.

+Adding a small new section about why choose us, where I would also like to add a small demo next to it.

 Placing texts with better contrast and maintaining a suitable size for reading.

 Adding the possibility to search for "Features" through an input, taking into account possible matches in title, description, and some keywords added from the mock backend.